 Bernal was founded in 1861, and it has been a backdrop of several movies from the Golden age of Mexican Cinema.
 At night, the town seems really dead.
 Nobody is in the streets.
 As Tom, Jerry and I walk through the narrow deserted streets, I remember all the scary stories that my Grandma told me as a child.
 I get the feeling than any minute a headless horseman is going to appear.
 There were no headless horsemen, no ghosts, no dead men climbing out of their graves, but there were goats.
 Their bleating – the sound oddly reminiscent of screaming children – scared us so much, that Jerry jumped and came to hug me.
 Back at the hotel, Tom and I decide to wake up at 7am to hike La Peña.
 Jerry says he’d rather sleep.

 Soon, I am alone again.
 I arrive at a small chapel with candles.
 I poke my head inside, wondering what it’s all about.
 My mind is blank.
 I see another chapel in the distance and keep walking.
 It is around 8am on Sunday.
 There is nobody hiking at this hour.
-I feel like I am going to suffocate.
-I yell after Tom, “Where are you?”
+I feel like I am going to suffocate and yell after Tom, “Where are you?”
 I hear his voice from far away.
 In a few minutes, he is with me.
-I tell him, “I can’t continue.
-I do not know how I am going to descend from here.
-I do not know how I arrived at this point.”
+I tell him, “I can’t continue, I do not know how I am going to descend from here, nor how I arrived at this point.”

 “Okay,”Tom says.
 I can see that he’s nervous.